yoosofan/prezento/README.rst

     ├── src/
     │   └── prezento/
     │       ├── __init__.py
-    │       └── main.py
+    │       └── main.py     # Core translation pipeline & CLI entry point
     ├── docs/
-    │   └── CHANGELOG.rst
+    │   └── CHANGELOG.rst   # Version history and migration notes
     └── tools/
         ├── readme.rst
-        ├── slido_ls.py
-        ├── build.sh
+        ├── slido_ls.py     # Language Server Protocol (LSP) for IDEs and editors ├── build.sh        # Packaging and deployment script
-        └── clean.sh
+        └── clean.sh        # Environment scrub utility

 Contributing
 ============

-Contributions are welcome!
-This project is still in active development.
+Contributions from the educational and open-source communities are highly encouraged.
+As the project remains in active development, you can assist by:

-If you want to help, please:

-* Open an issue for bugs or feature requests
+* Opening detailed issues for rendering bugs or feature requests.
-* Submit pull requests for improvements
+* Submitting Pull Requests to enhance the HTML5 translator logic or add new directive capabilities.
-* Test with complex slide decks
+* Testing the pipeline against massive, highly complex academic slide decks to identify edge-case layout breaks.

 License
 =======

 This project is licensed under the **GNU General Public License v3.0** (GPLv3).

-See the `LICENSE` file for the full license text.

-You are free to use, modify, and distribute this software under the terms of GPLv3.
+See the ``LICENSE`` file in the repository root for the full legal text.
+You are free to use, modify, and distribute this software strictly under the terms of this license.

 Acknowledgments
 ===============

-* Inspired by `Hovercraft <https://github.com/regebro/hovercraft>`_ and the original `prezentprogramo <https://github.com/yoosofan/prezentprogramo>`_
+* Architecture heavily inspired by `Hovercraft <https://github.com/regebro/hovercraft>`_ and the historical framework of `prezentprogramo <https://github.com/yoosofan/prezentprogramo>`_.
-* Uses `b6plus <https://www.w3.org/Talks/Tools/b6plus/>`_ for presentation mode. https://www.w3.org/Talks/Tools/b6plus/slides.zip
+* Interactive projector routing powered entirely by the excellent `b6plus <https://www.w3.org/Talks/Tools/b6plus/>`_ framework.
-* Built on top of `docutils <https://docutils.sourceforge.io/>`_
+* Structural tree manipulation built on top of the robust Python `docutils <https://docutils.sourceforge.io/>`_ engine.

 Author
 ======